 Imagine a prospective customer learning about your business on your website, but when you send them an email or mail them a brochure, it looks completely different.
 Suddenly, they're not sure if you're even the same company, and they don't trust you.
 Make sure your website's branding is current and consistent.

 5. It looks like it was built in 1997

 There's nothing wrong with 1997 (after all, that's when we started!), but the Internet has changed a lot since then.
-Early websites served as simple informational resources and lacked the tools we have today in terms of design options.
+Early website designs served as simple informational resources and lacked the tools we have today in terms of design options.
 Let's be frank: they were ugly.

-Since then, websites have evolved into a highly sophisticated communication tools, and users expect an attractive website that delivers a much more robust experience.
-Apple's website probably worked great in the 1990's, but today's user would dismiss it in a heartbeat.
-If your website still looks like Apple's did, it's time for a change.
+Since then, website designs have evolved into a highly sophisticated communication tools, and users expect an attractive web design that delivers a much more robust experience.
+Apple's website design probably worked great in the 1990's, but today's user would dismiss it in a heartbeat.
+If your website design still looks like Apple's did, it's time for a change.